collective/diazotheme.startup/README.rst

 Features
 ========

-- Provides the diazo rules for "Initializr HTML5 Boilerplate Bootstrap Startup* theme.
+- Provides the diazo rules for "Startup Initializr Bootstrap Jumbotron* theme.
-- Provides the diazo rules for *Initializr Plone Classic* theme.
+- Provides the diazo rules for *Startup Plone Classic* theme.
-- Provides the diazo rules for *Initializr HTML5 Boilerplate* theme.
+- Provides the diazo rules for *Startup Initializr HTML5 Boilerplate* theme.
-- Provides the diazo rules for *Initializr Responsive* theme.
+- Provides the diazo rules for *Startup Initializr Responsive* theme.
-- Provides the diazo rules for *Initializr Plone Sunburst* theme.
+- Provides the diazo rules for *Startup Plone Sunburst* theme.

 Installation